🚚 FREE US SHIPPING ON ORDERS OVER $60 🚚

 Turn off vehicle headlights

 Backing your trailer and boat into the water requires your vehicle's mirrors.
-In fact, you heavily depend on them to see how aligned you are to other boaters and even, let's say, to avoid the courtesy dock.
-You need as much visibility as possible.
-This is especially true in the pre-dawn hours when it's still dark out.
+In fact, you heavily depend on them to see how aligned you are with other boaters and even, let's say, to avoid the courtesy dock.

 Turn on trailer navigation lights